Learn Clojure faster, use Clojure wisely.

 View documentation, source, and conceptual relationships dynamically

-The docs and source code for all core functions are included Standard deviation ; focus on related data structures, syntax, and abstract concepts with just a click.
+The docs and source code for all core functions are included invest in Binance Coin in Kenya ; focus on related data structures, syntax, and abstract concepts with just a click.

 See—then understand how Clojure relates to key Java/JVM interfaces & concepts

 The ontology includes a full graph of the relationships among Clojure's JVM bits, allowing you to easily understand key implementation details.

 - The graph visualization is mostly "done" (based on the notion I had for it, anyway), and entirely usable (pleasantly so, IMO), but there is tweaking to be done still.
 In particular, the visualization doesn't settle as quickly as I'd like, and I'd like to investigate some more subtleties in node and edge rendering.

 I have a TODO/wish list that's a mile long at this point that I won't bother enumerating here.
 Outside of the obvious, necessary stuff that has to be finished, I'm relying on you to inform what's important.
 So: if you have suggestions, requests, or other feedback, please do get in touch with me; the Uservoice forum, email, or twitter are all good.